Building Modern UIs with Tailwind CSS

 Reusing Patterns Without Repetition

 A common worry is that utility classes lead to duplication.
-In modern stacks this rarely becomes a problem: component frameworks let you encapsulate repeated markup into reusable components, so a button or card is defined once and used everywhere.
+In modern stacks this rarely becomes a problem: component frameworks let you encapsulate repeated markup into reusable components, so a button or card is defined once and used everywhere — in a Laravel application, for example, Blade components pair naturally with Tailwind utilities.
 When you do need a shared CSS class, Tailwind's @apply directive lets you compose utilities into a custom class without leaving the framework behind.

 Accessibility and Polish